python/cpython/Doc/library/asyncio-protocol.rst

    The latter means a regular EOF is received, or the connection was aborted or closed by this side of the connection.

+:meth:`~BaseProtocol.connection_made` and :meth:`~BaseProtocol.connection_lost`
-:meth:`connection_made` and :meth:`connection_lost` are called exactly once per successful connection.
+are called exactly once per successful connection.
 All other callbacks will be called between those two methods, which allows for easier resource management in your protocol implementation.

 The following callbacks may be called only on :class:`SubprocessProtocol`
 instances: